dashpay/docs/index.rst

 Check out the `official Dash website <https://www.dash.org/>`__ to learn how `individuals <https://www.dash.org/individuals/>`__ and `businesses
 <https://www.dash.org/businesses/>`__ can use Dash.
 The videos, links
-and documentation collected here can help you get started, or use the table of contents on the left to find a specific topic of interest.
+and documentation collected here can help you get started.
 New users may be interested in getting started with an appropriate :ref:`wallet <wallets>`, learning about :ref:`how to buy Dash
 <how-to-buy>` and :ref:`where to spend Dash <earning-spending>`,